-This building was built in 1926 by architect Douglas James for former Duncan Mayor James C. Wragg.
+This building at 211 Craig Street, at the corner of Craig Street and Kenneth Street in downtown Duncan, was built in 1926 by architect Douglas James for former Duncan Mayor James C. Wragg.
 It is currently occupied by Impeccable Jewellery at 211 Craig Street.

 Additional Information on 211 Craig Street